Communications

 UNICEF, Private Fundraising and Partnerships, Media and Marketing Section, Geneva

-Partnership communications with a focus on supply, transport and logistics partnerships.
+Partnership communications with a focus on global foundations, US-based partners, and supply, transport and logistics partnerships.

 03